MHCommunity/mousehunt-improved/README.md

   - Hover over your profile picture in the HUD for a quick 'Copy ID to clipboard' button.

 - Custom Shield
-  - Change your shield in the HUD to a variety of different options including past events, color tints (with optional timer color) or some fun meme shields.
+  - Change your shield in the HUD to a variety of different options including past events, color tints (with optional timer color), or some fun meme shields.

 - Dark Mode Improvements & Tweaks
   - Minor changes to the Dark Mode extension (either standalone or the MHCT built-in).